 - For Result layer name, type GasTransactionsNotIntersect and add your name or initials.

 The tool runs and a new layer is added to the map.
 It shows all gas transactions that occurred outside of the buffered route.
 You'll run the tool again with an expression for the amount charged at the transaction.

-- Click the Analysis button.
+- On the ribbon, click Analysis.
 In the Analysis pane, expand Find Locations and click Derive New Locations.

 - Click Add Expression.
 In the Add Expression window, build the expression GasTransactionsNotIntersect (your name) where Pay is at least 125.

 - Click Add.

 Before you run the tool, you'll add one more expression.
 You may have noticed in the report that the fuel type for some purchases is listed as gas instead of diesel.
 Your company's cargo trucks have diesel engines, so gas purchases are another indicator of fraud.